Kerken

 Kerken (/de/) with the towns of Aldekerk, Eyll, Nieukerk and Stenden, is a municipality in the district of Kleve in the state of North Rhine-Westphalia, Germany.
 It is located near the border with the Netherlands, approx. 15 km north-east of Venlo.

+Kerken includes Nieukerk, which has the Haus Lawaczeck Museum.
+This is believed to have the best exhibition of work by Alfred Mailick.